.png)

 Source: Maria Farida Indrati S., 2007, “Ilmu Perundang-Undangan”, PT Kanisius: Yogyakarta, p.
 42.

-Before advancing further into Indonesian laws and regulations, it is essential to establish an understanding on Indonesia’s ideology, namely Pancasila or the Five Pillars.
 The validity of the constitution and other norms rests upon these Five Pillars.
-Furthermore, all values that exist in Indonesia are accumulated in Pancasila.
-As such, Pancasila must be regarded as a point of reference in forming laws and regulations in Indonesia, to ensure that they reflect the nation's philosophy of life.
+Furthermore, all values that exist in Indonesia are encapsulated and highlighted in Pancasila.
+As such, to ensure that laws and regulations in Indonesia reflect the nation’s philosophy of life, Pancasila must serve as a point of reference in their formulation.

 Laws and Regulations Hierarchy in Indonesia